 Participants were required to present a budget and a technical project proposal for the planned interventions, respecting the criteria outlined by Enel.
 The proposals are currently in the phase of being evaluated by a commission of representatives from Enel, universities, and local institutions.

 - modularity of the project based on the various phases of the plant’s conversion;

 - design and visual impact;

 - social and environmental sustainability of the proposal, with particular attention to circularity and the reuse of existing structures and infrastructure;

 - technological innovation.

-Using these criteria, on 21 April 2021 and 16 June 2021 the respective Selection Committees for the Fusina and Torrevaldaliga Nord power plant contests assessed the submitted projects and compiled the final rankings.
+Using these criteria, on 21 April 2021, 16 June 2021 and 16 September 2021, the respective Selection Committees for the Fusina, Torrevaldaliga Nord and Brindisi power plant contests assessed the submitted projects and compiled the final rankings.
 Browse the map and find out more on the dedicated fact sheets.